 Training and education

-The Ardennes Cattle Dog puppies are attached to its owner but sometimes these dogs can be agressive towards strangers as they get older.
+The Ardennes Cattle Dog puppy is very attached to his master, but is, however, reserved, suspicious and sometimes aggressive towards strangers when it grows old.
 It is relatively easy to train this dog, especially if you have it from a little puppy.

 This breed is known for its good health.
 The fact that most often these dogs live in rural mountain areas also hinders data retention for genetic problems.
 The average life expectancy of the Ardennes Cattle Dog is 11 years.